Frequently Asked Questions

 Do you plan to offer high school?

 Yes.
-We are piloting our high school program with a small number of families in 2017-18, and we should be able to make it public for the 2018-19 school year.
+We are piloting our high school program with a small number of families in 2017-18.
+We will make an announcement when we are ready to make the high school curriculum available to the public.

 What is the history rotation, and what happens when you finish it?